a2 Milk New Zealand Class Action

 • You must have opted in to the New Zealand Proceedings by executing a litigation funding agreement with CHC and a retainer with Thorn Law to be a class member.

-• You will remain a class member of the New Zealand Proceedings only if you opt out of the Australian Proceedings.
+• You will remain a class member of the New Zealand Proceedings only if you had opted out of the Australian Proceedings by 3 October 2025.

 Although based on the same facts and events, legally, procedurally and financially, the New Zealand Proceedings differ from the Australian Proceedings, as summarised below: